MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-aks.md

 1. Select the clusters to see the details of the healthy and unhealthy resources (clusters with and without the sensor).

-1. In the list of unhealthy resources, select a cluster and then select **Remediate** to open the pane with the remediation confirmation.
+1. In the list of unhealthy resources, select a cluster.
+Then select **Remediate** to open the pane with the remediation confirmation.

 1. Select **Fix X resources**.